Angela Sedeño, PhD — Executive Director

 Cecelia Quinn, Ph.D., LCSW — Licensed Clinical Social Worker

 Cecelia Quinn is a Licensed Clinical Social Worker with both a Masters of the Arts in Women’s Studies and a Masters in Social Work from Loyola University Chicago.
-She is also a PhD candidate and an adjunct professor at Loyola University Chicago in the School of Social Work.
+She is also an adjunct professor at Loyola University Chicago in the School of Social Work.
 She received a B.A. in Spanish from the University of Illinois at Chicago.
 She served as a Peace Corps volunteer in Turkmenistan from 2002-2004 and has studied and worked throughout Latin America and other parts of the world.
 She has received advanced training in women’s issues, domestic violence, immigration issues, and trauma.

 Sara Vargas, MA, AMFT — Associate Marriage and Family Therapist